-Your school will understand that it can be difficult working at home for all sorts of reasons, like:
+Your school will understand that coronavirus and home learning be difficult for all sorts of reasons, like:

 - finding it hard to learn without your teacher to help you;